scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Nearly to 100 days!
 Crazy.
 Sadly, no soylent eating today because I just ate chinese food day all day long. oops.

+### Day 98

+Soylent for lunch today, but had some take out with a housemate later on.

+### Day 99

+Soylent for lunch, then had fast food for lunch because a long day left me wanting some comfort food.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/